lucapette/website/content/writing/my-programming-principles.md

 seconds.
 It's somewhat paradoxical: I often chose languages like Ruby because of the supposed productivity gains only to realise I got stuck in early stages of a new project because of the fear of needing too much time to refactor things.

-### Throw it away first

-Designing a system is a struggle between tiny details and high level ideas.
-It's the reason why the quote "in theory, there's no difference between theory and practice.
-In practice, there is" is so apt for programming.
-The harder is the problem you're trying to solve, the stronger is this tension.
-You want to make sure it's a positive tension.
-Here's what I do:

-- I write a small prototype
-- I write a chunk of the design doc
-- I throw away the first prototype
-- I improve the design doc
-- I write a new prototype

-Sometimes, if the problem is really hard, I repeat this process a couple of times.
-Others it's too easy and there's no need to throw it away.
-The point is be ready to do so when you're not happy with how you understand the problem.
-That's the core of this principle: you write a first draft knowing you'll probably throw it away so you'll experiment.
-You'll digress a little, you'll come back.
-The idea is that you use code and words to improve your understanding of the problem.

-My favourite programming sessions always happen after I've throw away a first version of whatever I'm trying to solve.
-These sessions feel really fast and they are.
-I'm kind of just typing out a satisfying solution at this point.

-### Docs driven development

 ## General principles